DamienLKT/mern-ecommerce-app/README.md

 # mern-ecommerce-app

 Tech Stack used:
-MERN + Postman for api testing + stripe for payment + JWT
+MERN + Postman for api testing + stripe for payment + JWT token

 You will need to: